idothestamping/myGame_trianglePeg/README.md

 Triangle Peg game for Project 1 at General Assembly, WDI-22

-This is game is based on Cracker Barrel Restaraunt's 15-peg triangle board game on each table... with a space theme!
+This game is based on Cracker Barrel Restaraunt's 15-peg triangle board game on each table... with a space theme!

 [Github Deployment](https://idothestamping.github.io/myGame_trianglePeg/)